 While the core service is providing trainees with access to counseling services, our mission is to support work-life balance and overall wellness.
 We offer fun events on evenings and weekends, as well as seminars and workshops within departments and programs.
 Activities include tours of chocolate and beer factories, evening cooking events, museum tours, tickets to sporting events, family-friendly Halloween parties, singles-focused outings, parenting (and pre-parenting) workshops, art walks at our primary training hospitals, financial planning workshops, etc.

 Completely confidential support and counseling services are available, free of charge through the GME Office of the School of Medicine.
 We offer individual counseling to trainees and to their significant others/spouses, and we also provide couples' counseling.
-For more information, please view our brochure (PDF) below.
+For more information, please view our brochure on the right.

 Two experienced licensed counselors are available to assist trainees and their significant others/spouses in developing strategies to cope with the stress of residency or fellowship.
 Services are offered four days per week, including evenings.
 There is absolutely no access to counseling records by faculty, staff, or anyone else without your written consent.
 Common reasons trainees and their significant others/spouses seek counseling support include:

 - Strained relationships or love loss